danieljprice/splash/docs/settings.rst

 Annotating a plot with squares, rectangles, arrows, circles and text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the “annotate plot” option in :ref:`sec:menu-g` to annotate plots
+Use the ``annotate plot`` option in :ref:`sec:menu-g` to annotate plots
 with a range of geometric objects (squares, rectangles, arrows, circles
 and text) with full control over attributes such as line width, line
 style, colour, angle and fill style.

-Text annotation can also be added/deleted in interactive mode using
+Text annotation can also be added/deleted in :ref:`sec:interactive` using
 ``ctrl-t`` (to add) and the backspace key (to delete).
 Text can also be
 added to plots by adding titles (:ref:`sec:title`) which can be
 different in different panels.
 Text labels added using shape annotation